 Ginger gives a spicy zing to winter dishes.
 It not only adds a kick to cider, but minced fresh ginger is a key ingredient for Asian-style stir-fries and garlic sauces and tastes great in baked fruit recipes like apple crisp or fruit compote.
 Most grocery stores carry fresh ginger root – a little bit gives you a lot of flavor, much more than dried ground ginger.

-Find more cancer-preventive recipes at the AICR Test Kitchen.
-Subscribe to our weekly Health-e-Recipes.
+Find more delicious Healthy Recipes from AICR and subscribe to our weekly Health-e-Recipes.